 3 Min

-After analyzing the LSAT results of OpenAI's ChatGPT, a language model capable of accurately responding to human language, Blueprint Prep - a leading test preparation and professional training company, discovered that ChatGPT-3.5 series failed to meet the typical scores necessary for admission to a top 14 law school.
+Blueprint Prep analyzed the LSAT results of OpenAI’s ChatGPT, a language model skilled at responding to human language.
+They found that the ChatGPT-3.5 series failed to achieve the scores needed for admission to a top 14 law school.

-Upon analyzing the test results, a veteran Blueprint Prep LSAT instructor found that ChatGPT's main errors were due to a lack of consistent application of logical and critical reasoning, as well as an incapacity to differentiate crucial information from unnecessary material.
+A veteran Blueprint Prep LSAT instructor analyzed the test results.
+They found ChatGPT’s main errors were due to inconsistent application of logical and critical reasoning.
+Additionally, ChatGPT struggled to differentiate crucial information from unnecessary material.
 These are areas where input from an experienced instructor would help ChatGPT better understand the questions and how to interpret them.
-However, even though ChatGPT's scores were not impressive, it remained convinced that it was answering the test questions correctly while taking the test.
+However, despite its unimpressive scores, ChatGPT remained convinced it was answering the test questions correctly during the test.

-The LSAT, which is graded on a 120-180 scale, considers a score of 151 as an approximate average.
-Students aspiring to get admitted into one of the top 14 law schools in the nation generally need a score in the 170s range.
-ChatGPT attempted the LSAT twice and achieved scores of 148 (37th percentile) and 157 (70th percentile), respectively.
-Despite doing better in the second test, the chatbot still got around one-third of the questions wrong.
+The LSAT grades on a 120-180 scale, with 151 as the approximate average.
+Students aiming for the top 14 law schools generally need scores in the 170s.
+ChatGPT attempted the LSAT twice.
+It scored 148 (37th percentile) and 157 (70th percentile).
+Despite improving in the second test, the chatbot still got about one-third of the questions wrong.

-In terms of performance, ChatGPT showed its weakest abilities in logic games, displayed average results in logic reasoning, and scored best in reading comprehension, which is the LSAT's most straightforward test section.
-The chatbot encountered difficulties in identifying when a newly introduced rule was only applicable to a specific question and not transferable to the following questions.
-Furthermore, the LSAT intentionally added irrelevant information to questions to divert the test taker's attention, and ChatGPT was unable to distinguish between the peripheral and essential information.
+In terms of performance, ChatGPT showed its weakest abilities in logic games.
+It also displayed average results in logic reasoning and scored best in reading comprehension, which is the LSAT’s most straightforward test section.
+The chatbot struggled to identify when a new rule applied only to a specific question and not to subsequent ones.
+Additionally, the LSAT added irrelevant information to distract test takers.
+ChatGPT failed to distinguish between peripheral and essential information.

 “ChatGPT had not prepared for taking the LSAT and clearly showed skill gaps in the reasoning abilities that are relevant to law school,” said Matt Riley, CEO and Co-Founder of Blueprint Prep.
 “Even with its phenomenal ability to scrape the internet for existing knowledge, ChatGPT’s untutored scores would probably not get the bot accepted to a top law school, demonstrating the value of selecting a proven prep course to achieve high LSAT scores.”